 10. Mueller Ridge day hike

 The Mueller Ridge day hike is best hiked in the warm summer months – from late October through to late April.
-You can hike it solo, or on a guided tour like our Ultimate South Island Adventure ‘Rimu’ trip, and Milford Hiking Adventure ‘Manuka’ trip.

 11. Ben Lomond, Queenstown

 The Ben Lomond day hike can be completed all year round, although winter snowfall can make the trail difficult or impossible.
 So the most popular time to hike Ben Lomond is during the warmer months, from late October to late April.
-Every one of our South Island Active guided tours has a free day in Queenstown which you can use to hike the summit, and we include it as a guided tour on our Essence of the South Island ‘Tui’ trip.

-12. Mt Crichton Loop Track, Queenstown
+12. Mount Crichton Loop Track, Queenstown

 So many people visit Queenstown, yet not many realise how the township was first founded.
-The adrenaline packed activities that make it so famous today weren’t here in the 1800’s – in fact it was a gold rush that brought settlers here from all over the world.
+The adrenaline-packed activities that make it so famous today weren’t here in the 1800s – in fact, it was a gold rush that brought settlers here from all over the world.

 You can hike the Mount Crichton Loop track all year round, although during the winter months we would recommend contacting the local Queenstown DoC office to check for snowfall obstruction.